hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ### 4) Ingesting the data

-Putting part 2 and 3 together, download and transformation only needs a `bun run`.
+Merging steps 2 and 3, the script it complete and we can trigger it with a `bun run`.
 The complete code sample can also be found here: [gist](https://gist.github.com/flyck/e3deb7db07a5817dfb3a5c49b205a1c4).
 ```sh
 bun run index.ts